kathrinmzl/RunnersHive/TESTING.md

 ## Responsiveness

-I've tested my deployed project to check for responsiveness issues.
+I've tested my deployed project for responsiveness across screen sizes and found no issues.

 I've only documented the 404 error page, as the other error pages use the same layout and only differ in the displayed text, so the test results are the same.